ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 public function passwordResetForm($token);
 ```

-Let's start by creating a controller called `AuthController.php`, which implements all the required methods:
+Let's start by creating an `AuthController.php` controller that implements all the interface required methods:

 ```php
 <?php